 I am can say in all honesty that your performance was a life-changing moment for me and for that, you all have everlasting gratitude.
 Thank you."

 Our sister company, Opera A La Carte performed La Traviata in the 2015 Bermuda Festival and also presented The Marriage of Figaro this season.
 Benjamin Woodward continues as musical director of both companies in 2016

 The Friends of Regents Opera has been grateful for the support of our orchestra by Mr Rajai Khouri, Nick Starr CBE, Jeremy Sams, Neil McIntosh CBE, Baroness Massey of Darwen, Baroness McIntosh of Hudnall, Deborah Moggach, Fiona Shaw CBE, Dr Rosemary Sharpin, and Emilie Renard.
 Please contact us if you would like to give support in 2016.

 Regents Opera was founded by Nicholas Heath in 2012 and builds on the success of its sister company, Opera A La Carte, which Nicholas founded in 1993.
 Regents Opera will concentrate on larger-scale productions in a wide variety of venues, whilst Opera A La Carte continues to focus primarily on small, intimate productions and corporate entertainment.

 Regents Opera works without direct public subsidy, and Nicholas is determined to provide affordable opera of outstanding quality.
 He refuses to modernise productions for the sake of it, preferring to be faithful to the music and the text.

-The renowned British bass Sir John Tomlinson is the Patron of Regents Opera; he says "In particular, the new Company will offer a great opportunity for the development of talented young singers – vital for the future of opera."
+The renowned British bass Sir John Tomlinson is the Patron of Regents Opera; he has said "In particular, the Company will offer a great opportunity for the development of talented young singers – vital for the future of opera."